iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | 0x11         | BisCore:PhysicalModel   |

-# AllOrAnyExp Using ALL with simple CTE in subquery
+# Using ALL with simple CTE in subquery

 - dataset: AllProperties.bim